abroadwin/termproxy/README.md

 choice (a shell, vim/emacs, etc) and allows others to connect and interact with it.
 The intended use case is pairing.

-## SSL Notice
+## Notice

-This program makes heavy use of SSL and certificates.
+This program makes heavy use of TLS authentication.
+It will not run unless the below instructions are followed or unless you have generated your own CA infrastructure with another tool such as `openssl`.

 Follow the instructions below to generate a CA, server and client certificate for use.

 ```bash
 $ host=$(cat /etc/hostname)